UBC-Geography/computing-resources/unix-shells-and-clis/README.md

 - [GDAL Documentation](https://gdal.org/programs/index.html#general)

-You can install GDAL from the conda-forge repository using `conda` or `mamba`, using one of the following commands:
+You can install GDAL from the conda-forge repository using `conda` or `mamba` with one of the following commands:

 ::: {.panel-tabset}